Colleges by Location

 Beyond academic offerings, Morris College promotes a supportive and engaging campus environment.
 The college provides various extracurricular activities, including student organizations, clubs, and intercollegiate athletics.
 Students also have opportunities to participate in community service projects, leadership development programs, and cultural events.
 Morris College is dedicated to nurturing the holistic development of its students, fostering a sense of responsibility, leadership, and cultural appreciation.

-Morris College is a private four-year college located in Sumter, SC and set in an urban environment.
-This academic institution uses a semester-based calendar.
-The freshman retention rate at Morris College is 55%.
+Located in Sumter, SC and set in an urban environment, Morris College is a private four-year college.
+This school follows a semester-based calendar.
+It has an acceptance rate of 98%.
+The freshman retention rate at Morris College is 47%.

 Quick Facts